dao-xyz/peerbit/packages/orbit-db-pubsub/README.md

 #### subscribe(topic, subscriberId, onMessageHandler, onNewPeerHandler)

-Listen for new messages in `topic`
+Listen for new messages in `topic`.
+If the topic is already subscribed to,

 `onMessageHandler` gets called when a message is received with signature `(topic, data)`